Karthickumar18/Lab-basics/docs/00_overview.md

 # 🎯Linux Commands Instruction Lab (Gamified)

 🖖 Welcome, adventurer!
-In this lab, you will **learn Linux step by step** through fun scenarios and missions.
+In this lab, you will **learn Linux step by step** through fun scenarios and missions..
 Each section has:
 - A **Scenario** to set the story
 - **Objectives / Use Cases** to explain real-world importance